Azure/Industrial-IoT/docs/opc-publisher/readme.md

 ```

 To subscribe to an event you specify the source node (in this case the server node which has node id `i=2253`) and the event type to monitor (in this case `ns=2;i=235`).

-When you specify a simple mode configuration, the OPC Publisher does two things:
+When you use the simple configuration option above, the OPC Publisher does two things:

 * It looks at the TypeDefinitionId of the event type to monitor and traverses the inheritance tree for that event type, collecting all fields.
 Then it constructs a select clause with all the fields it finds.
 * It creates a where clause that is OfType(TypeDefinitionId) to filter the events to just the selected event type.